Zero Waste Stanford

 - Cardinal Green Labs Sustainability Training module

-- Virtual Lab Share March 15-19, 2021: shop for lab equipment on Stanford’s Reuse website and post any unwanted equipment you have.
+- Virtual Lab Share (stay tuned for 2022 event) shop for lab equipment on Stanford’s Reuse website and post any unwanted equipment you have.

 Don’t forget you can earn points toward your $75 incentive for completing these and other zero waste actions in My Cardinal Green, our online sustainability engagement platform designed to reward you for your contributions to sustainability on and off campus.